souptiksarkar893/interactive-bubbles/README.md

 ### How to Use:

 1. **Desktop**: Click inside any colored circle
-2. **Mobile**: Tap inside any colored circle
+2. **Mobile**: Tap inside any colored circle (with haptic feedback)
 3. Watch the corresponding arrow move towards the circle
+4. **Experience**: Enjoy sound effects and particle explosions when arrows hit
-4. Observe the color change when the arrow hits the circle
+5. Observe the color change when the arrow hits the circle
-5. Use the Reset button to return to the initial state
+6. Use the Reset button to return to the initial state
+7. Toggle the sound on/off with the sound button (🔊/🔇)
-6. Try clicking/tapping multiple circles for simultaneous animations
+8. Try clicking/tapping multiple circles for simultaneous animations
-7. **Responsive**: The app automatically adapts to your screen size
+9. **Responsive**: The app automatically adapts to your screen size

 ## 🛠️ Technologies Used

 - **HTML5**: Semantic markup and responsive Canvas element
 - **CSS3**: Responsive styling with Flexbox layout and media queries
 - **Vanilla JavaScript**: Pure JavaScript with no external libraries
-- **Canvas 2D API**: For drawing circles, arrows, and animations
+- **Canvas 2D API**: For drawing circles, arrows, particles, and animations
+- **Web Audio API**: For dynamic sound effect generation
 - **requestAnimationFrame**: For smooth 60fps animations
-- **Touch Events**: Mobile touch support for interactive elements
+- **Touch Events**: Mobile touch support with haptic feedback
+- **Vibration API**: Haptic feedback for mobile devices
 - **Responsive Design**: Media queries and flexible layouts for all devices

 ## 📁 Project Structure